sarasioux/synthetix-lottery/README.md

 Significant effort went into attempting to optimize gas usage, to avoid having gas fees be more expensive than the lottery ticket itself.

-For this reason, the contract does not keep track of past lotteries or winners after they have claimed their prizes, but that information could be displayed by tracking the contracts events.
+For this reason, the contract does not keep track of past lotteries or winners after they have claimed their prizes, but that information could be displayed by tracking the contract's events.
 Instead of tracking individual lotteries with an ID which increased contract size and gas fees, this contract tracks lotteries by their ticket id "floor".

 Valid tickets for the *current* lottery could be expressed as: